Adversarial Graph Disentanglement: Methodology

-\paragraph{Macro-Disentanglement} On the basis of micro-disentanglement, for \underline{all nodes $V$} in the given graph, we still expect the component representations lying on different component spaces are far away from each other, i.e., the difference between any two component distributions should be evident.
+\textit{2) Macro-Disentanglement:} On the basis of micro-disentanglement, for \underline{all nodes $V$} in the given graph, we still expect the component representations lying on different component spaces to be far away from each other, i.e., the difference between any two component distributions should be evident.

+\textit{3) Graph Refinement:} After the disentanglement mentioned above, the disentangled representations enable a more fine-grained exploration of node associations, which, allows for a further revelation of the intrinsic structure of the graph based on the given initial adjacency matrix.

+\textit{4) Overview of Framework:} The overall illustration of the proposed ADGCN model is shown in Fig.~\ref{ADGCN}.